launch-io/launch.io/README.md

 Launch.IO is an Ultra Hip, Simple, Smart, and Fast, Time Traveling React State Management Library.

 It provides a means to easily and consistently split up your application state into different services.
-Create action functions in those services that will predictably update your application state time and time again.
+Create actions within those services that will predictably update your application state time and time again.
 (Batteries and [Time Travel Debugging](https://en.wikipedia.org/wiki/Time_travel_debugging) are included.)

 You probably don't need all of the overhead and features of the other state management libraries.
 You just need Launch.IO and some good ice cream.